thiagomvas/coderfile/coderfile.CLI/Templates/README/Basic.md

 ## License

-Specify the license under which your project is distributed.";
+Specify the license under which your project is distributed.
-    }
-}